Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: CMDM and CEDM of the top quark in the RM331

 Below we present the analytical results of our calculation in a model-independent way, out of which the results for the RM331 and other SM extensions would follow easily.
 The corresponding coupling constants for the RM331 are presented in Appendix \ref{FeynmanRules}.
-For the loop integration we used the Passarino-Veltman reduction method and for completeness our calculation was also performed by Feynman parametrization via the unitary gauge, which provides alternative expressions for a crosscheck of the numerical results.
+For the loop integration we used the Passarino-Veltman reduction method and for completeness our calculation was also performed by Feynman parametrization via the unitary gauge, which provides alternative expressions to cross-check the numerical results.
 The Dirac algebra and the Passarino-Veltman reduction were done in Mathematica with the help of Feyncalc \cite{Shtabovenko:2016sxi} and Package-X \cite{Patel:2015tea}.